The World We Knew (Over and Over)

-"The World We Knew (Over and Over)" is a popular song recorded by Frank Sinatra in 1967.
+"The World We Knew (Over and Over)" is a song recorded by Frank Sinatra in 1967.
 It is based on a composition by Bert Kaempfert, a German musician and composer.

 The song first appeared on Sinatra's 1967 album The World We Knew and was released as a single later that year.
 "The World We Knew (Over and Over)" peaked at number thirty on the Billboard Hot 100 chart in September 1967.
 On the Billboard easy listening chart, it spent five weeks at number one, and was Sinatra's sixth and final single to top that chart.